wazo-platform/wazo-platform.org/content/blog/2023-01-wazo-chatgpt.md

 ## Conclusion

-So this code permit to have two features.
+This code implemented two features:
-1. By default everybody send me a chat at Wazo have a conversation with my bot instead of me, so you can talk with me all the time and about everything now ;)
+1. By default, everybody sending me a chat at Wazo will have a conversation with my bot instead of me, so you can talk with me all the time and about everything now ;)
-2. I just added a prompt /assistant to also play with it and my participant.
-So if me and the participant start his sentence with /assistant do something, the bot will answer instead of answer to the participant by default.
+2. I just added a prompt /assistant to play with the bot and my participant.
+So if me or the participant start a sentence with `/assistant do something`,the bot will answer in place of the participant.

-So i had fun with Gregory yesterday morning and finally the bot said we have a super great support at Wazo and GPT can't replace them ;),
+So I had fun with Gregory yesterday morning and finally the bot said we have a super great support at Wazo and GPT can't replace them ;),

 ![wazo chagpt app (small)](/images/blog/wazo-chatgpt/result-wazo.png)